The Nest

 The best way to determine who gets the property is to agree on the matter between you, possibly with guidance from a mediator.
 This cuts down the financial loss of divorce litigation and makes things more amicable for everyone involved.

-New York’s policy is to learn towards equitable distribution of assets.
-This means that the court will determine what remains the separate property (bought before you married) and marital property (purchased after you married.)
+New York’s policy is to learn toward equitable distribution of assets.
+This means that the court will determine what remains of the separate property (bought before you married) and marital property (purchased after you married).
 However, the court will step in if both parties cannot agree to the division of assets.

 In other words, only marital property gets divided when filing for divorce in NYC.
 If you bought the home before you married, you do not have to worry about it as part of a divorce unless you offer it as a bargaining chip.